 - In the Time Warp Trio book "2095" personal anti-gravity discs the size of large lapel pins are commonplace, and worth only a few cents (when a slice of pizza is over a hundred dollars).

-- There is a short story by Robert Sheckley, where everyone on Earth has learned to levitate efficiently, and then the protagonists gets infected with a Mind Virus that disrupts his levitation and spreads quickly onto others, so The Government comes after him.
+- There is a short story by Robert Sheckley, where everyone on Earth has learned to levitate efficiently, and then the protagonist gets infected with a Mind Virus that disrupts his levitation and spreads quickly onto others, so The Government comes after him.

 - A borderline example: On the third season of Heroes, the Bad Future has literally everyone having superpowers after apparently a superpower-granting serum becomes commonplace.
 Peter only realizes he is in the future by how many people on their normal daily routines started to fly around or teleport, or use superspeed in their business suits, with briefcases.